Regional municipality: Alberta

 Alberta does not have an official municipal status type of regional municipality.
 However, that has not prevented one municipality from branding itself as one.
 Wood Buffalo, formed as a specialized municipality on April 1, 1995, through the amalgamation of the City of Fort McMurray and Improvement District No. 143, changed its official name from Municipality of Wood Buffalo to Regional Municipality of Wood Buffalo on August 14, 1996, while maintaining its specialized municipality status.

 British Columbia

 There is only one regional municipality in British Columbia, the Northern Rockies Regional Municipality (NRRM), formerly a regional district of the same name.
 Unlike other Canadian regional municipalities it is near-entirely wilderness and has only one "urban" centre, the former Town of Fort Nelson.
-Only sparsely populated outside of Fort Nelson, it is vast in extent, covering the northeastern corner of the province north of the 58th Parallel, from the Grand Canyon of the Liard on the west to the Alberta boundary on the east.
+Only sparsely populated outside Fort Nelson, it is vast in extent, covering the northeastern corner of the province north of the 58th Parallel, from the Grand Canyon of the Liard on the west to the Alberta boundary on the east.

 Regional districts, which cover most of the rest of the province, are technically municipalities, though containing other municipalities within them.
 In the NRRM the government of the former Fort Nelson and the regional municipality are merged.
 Like regional districts, the regional municipality does not include Indian Reserves or their governments.